 Collecting, using and sharing data in research with people requires taking into consideration the legal landscape and expected ethical standards for research.

 Researchers must adhere to data protection requirements when managing or sharing personal data.
-However, not all research data obtained from people count as personal data.
-If data are anonymised then the Act will not apply as they no longer constitute 'personal data'.
+Personal data is defined within the legislation as ‘any information relating to an identified or identifiable natural person’.
+However, it is important to remember that not all research data obtained from people count as personal data.
+If data are anonymised and an individual is no longer identifiable then the Act and Regulation will not apply, as the information no longer constitutes 'personal data'.

-The DPA and sharing data
+The DPA, the GDPR and sharing data

 Defined as a person or organisation who either alone, or jointly, or in common with other persons, determines the purposes for which and the manner in which any personal data are, or are to be, processed.